Building your own clothesline is one great way to save a lot of money on your monthly energy bill.

 - Stretch your clothing budget because clothes last longer

-- You get exercise and burn calories
+- An easy way to get exercise and burn calories

 - Indoor drying racks help humidify indoor dry winter air

-- Less wrinkles in your clothes
+- Fewer wrinkles in your clothes

 - Faster in the summer.
-You can finish laundry quicker.
+You can finish laundry quicker

 - The sun naturally brightens whites